Gugulethu-Nyoni/formique/README.md

 # Form Schema Example

-Here's an example of a form schema that defines various input fields with validation, attributes, binding syntax and options:
+Below is an example of a form schema that defines various input fields with validation, attributes, and options:

 ```javascript
 const formSchema = [